devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 vect_tst_tweets = combined_vect[len_tr:]
 ```

 The output of this function is a collection of arrays that represents every sentence.
-Every array shows how many times every words in a sentence exists compared to the whole vocabulary of the corpus.
-The return value  ```combined_vect``` is then split back to training (vect_tweets) and testing (vect_tst_tweets _a.k.a_ new data to predict)
+Every array shows how many times every word in a sentence exists compared to the whole vocabulary of the corpus.
+The return value combined_vect is then split back to training (vect_tweets) and testing (vect_tst_tweets a.k.a new data to predict)

 Output: